yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 mount /dev/scsi/host0/bus0/target0/lun0/part1 /mnt
 }}}
 Be happy and use your USB device like on every other GNU/Linux system or create a file server using Samba.

+You may need language packages to support the filenames on various file systems:

+kmod-nls-base - Kernel modules for basic native language support

+kmod-nls-cp437 - Kernel module for codepage 437

+kmod-nls-cp850 - Kernel module for codepage 850

+kmod-nls-iso8859-1 - Kernel module for iso8859-1 charset support

+kmod-nls-iso8859-15 - Kernel module for iso8859-15 charset support

+kmod-nls-utf8 - Kernel module for utf8 support

 == How do I boot from the USB device ==
 For this to work you need the same kernel modules for USB as described above.
 You also need the modules for the EXT3 file system: